top of page

 “Instrumentation limits on C-2.
 Thought the methane sensor would be enough,” said Julie.
 “My mistake.”

-“The chlorate variable is brilliant.
-How’d you come up with that anyway?” asked Marge.
+“The chlorate variable is brilliant,” said Marge.
+“How’d you come up with it?”

 Marge’s forehead wrinkled.
 “You’re not convinced?
 What’s going on?”

-Julie stared down at her feet.
+Julie stared at her feet.
 “Boxman told me if we don’t find the microbes soon, President Jennings will grab our funds.”
 Then she locked eyes with her colleague.
 “The President, Marge.
 If I’m wrong, it’s mission over.
 And our dreams along with it.”

 She grasped Julie’s elbow.
 “Look, if this sample comes up negative, we’ll analyze the data, and you’ll come up with the right answer.
 Like always.”